parroty/oauth2ex/README.md

 #### Automatic token retrieval using local callback server.
 An example to uses local server to automates the token retrieval.
 - The `retrieve_token` method retrieves the OAuth token and store it locally.
-    - This method-call starts up local web server with specified :receiver_port to receive callback from OAuth 2.0 server.
+    - This method-call starts up local web server with specified `:receiver_port` to listen callback from OAuth 2.0 server.
 - The `project` method calls Google's BigQuery API using the pre-acquired OAuth token.

 ```Elixir